Donate

 NNOHA partnered with Delta Dental of Colorado Foundation, Washington Dental Service Foundation, and AFL Enterprises, LLC to create a Dental Dashboard and User’s Guide.
 These tools are for individual Community Health Centers to use as a part of their quality improvement efforts, to more effectively monitor and measure quality, and drive performance within their dental programs.
-Nine health center dental programs have tested the dashboard and were involved in developing the User’s guide.

 Why Use A Dashboard?